takenet/blip-docs/source/includes/en/extensions/chat-history.md

 }
 ```

 Getting the last chatbot's [threads](/#thread).
-By default, BLiP returns the last 50 threads.
+By default, Blip returns the last 50 threads.

 The following uri filters are available to get chatbot's threads: